bitwarden/help/_articles/login-with-sso/getting-started-with-sso.md

 ## Logging In with SSO

-Logging into your Bitwarden client using Login with SSO is accomplished by a few simple steps.
+Logging into your Bitwarden client using Login with SSO is accomplished by a few steps.

 1. Once your Bitwarden client app is installed, navigate to the login screen or window.
 2. Click or tap the **Enterprise Single Sign-On** button.